json-schema-org/website/pages/blog/posts/making-json-strings-work-for-every-language.md

 JSON is one of the most successful data formats, but its `string` type is too simple.
 That simplicity becomes a problem when a string contains natural language text.

-Titles, names, error message etc. often needs more than Unicode characters.
+Titles, names, error messages, etc. often need more than Unicode characters.
 Consumers may also need to know the language of the text and its direction, especially when displaying right-to-left scripts such as Arabic or Hebrew.
 Without that metadata, applications fall back to guessing, and guessing fails.

 The W3C Internationalization Working Group is developing [Strings on the Web: Language and Direction Metadata](https://www.w3.org/TR/string-meta/).
 Its recommendations are directly useful when schemas define fields that contain human-readable text.